-The Gate Theatre is proud to be partnering with nine of Ireland’s leading theatres and organisations in the “Gender Equality in Practice in Irish Theatre” working group to address and rebalance the gender equality deficiencies within Irish theatre.
+The Gate Theatre partners with nine of Ireland’s leading theatres and organisations in the “Gender Equality in Practice in Irish Theatre” working group to address and rebalance the gender equality deficiencies within Irish theatre.

-Along with our partners, we are introducing policies to ensure that gender equality is front of mind, implemented and becomes the norm.
-Below, you’ll find our Gender Equality and Dignity Policy which outlines our commitments.
+We have policies to ensure that gender equality is front of mind, implemented and normalised.
+Our Gender Equality and Dignity Policy, below, outlines our commitments.

 Artist-led visionary thinking has guided the Gate Theatre since its foundation in 1928.
 The theatre we make is always in conversation with the world today and our responsibility is to reflect on our stage the rich diversity of the society around us.
 We celebrate diversity and freedom of expression and our aim is to lead a cultural conversation in our pursuit of excellence – deepening local, national and international relationships across generations, cultures and disciplines.